schMok0uTr0nie/nutshell/README.md

 # nutshell
-todoList for a better productivity \n
+todoList for a better productivity
 #djangorestframework #fetchapi #bootstrap